Attribute Descent: Simulating Object-Centric Datasets on the Content Level and Beyond: Experiment

 \subsection{Experimental Details}

-\textbf{Attribute descent setting.} For each attribute, the search space is specified in Section \ref{sec:Configurable_attr}, and their search steps are 12, 12, 10, 6, 10, and 5 for in-plane rotation, azimuth, light intensity, light direction, camera height and camera distance, respectively.
-The number of epochs of attribute descent is 2 (we observe convergence after epoch 2).
-When modeling the 6 attributes by using GMM, we set the number of Gaussian components to 3, 6, 1, 1, 1, and 1 for in-plane rotation, azimuth, light intensity, light direction, camera height and camera distance, respectively.
-As mentioned in Section \ref{sec:att_model}, the means of the Gaussians are optimized, initialized from the lowest value in the search space, and the covariance matrices are diagonal ones with pre-defined diagonal elements.
-Specifically, the diagonal elements are (10, 10, 10), (20, 20, 20, 20, 20, 20), (0.63), (7.07), (0.4) and (0.6) for in-plane rotation, azimuth, light intensity, light direction, camera height and camera distance, respectively.
+\textbf{Attribute descent settings.} As discussed in Section~\ref{sec:att_model}, we model the distribution of the 6 attributes using GMM.
+Specifically, When using GMM, we set the number of Gaussian components to 3, 6, 1, 1, 1, and 1 for in-plane rotation, azimuth, light intensity, light direction, camera height, and camera distance, respectively.
+Meanwhile, as mentioned in Section \ref{sec:att_model}, only means of the Gaussians are optimized, and initialized from the lowest value in the search space.
+For each learnable mean value $\theta_i, i=1,...,M$ in $\bm \theta$, the search space is specified in the range defined in Section \ref{sec:Configurable_attr}, and their search steps are 12, 12, 10, 6, 10, and 5 for in-plane rotation, azimuth, light intensity, light direction, camera height, and camera distance, respectively.

+The covariance matrices are diagonal matrices with pre-defined diagonal elements.
+Specifically, the diagonal elements are (10, 10, 10), (20, 20, 20, 20, 20, 20), (0.63), (7.07), (0.4) and (0.6) for in-plane rotation, azimuth, light intensity, light direction, camera height, and camera distance, respectively.
+In attribute descent, the number of epochs of attribute descent is 2, which usually leads to convergence.

 \textbf{Image style transformation.} For object re-ID (both person and vehicle), we use SPGAN \cite{deng2018image} to transfer the appearance of synthetic data to that of the target domain.
 For image classification, we do not use style transformation.